cangulo-actions/semver/README.md

 | `feat(src): Added new payments dialog to simplify`                 | `*.js,*.html` modified |
 | `fix(src): fixed animation when a new user is created`             | `*.css` modified       |

-For doing so, you can
+For doing so, you have to provide the con